joyeecheung/node/doc/api/modules.md

 * Fully synchronous (contains no top-level `await`).

 `require()` will load the requested module as an ES Module, and return the module name space object.
+In this case it is similar to dynamic `import()` but is run synchronously and returns the name space object directly.

 ```mjs
 // point.mjs